 More importantly, remove them after you have completed the task.
-You don’t want to clutter your monitor with all sort of past tasks
+You don’t want to clutter your monitor with all sorts of past tasks.

-This one is a little odd, but it works a lot of the time.
+This one is a little odd, but it works much of the time.
 If you need to be reminded to do something, take an item around your home and place it somewhere strange where it will stand out.

 For example, if you want to be reminded to write that email when you wake up, take a teddy bear and place it in front of your keyboard.
 If you want to double-check if the doors are locked before you go to bed, put your door keys on your pillow.